Food as a platform to bring people together.

 Ve’ahavta’s Mobile Jewish Response to Homelessness (MJRH) outreach van has been providing sandwiches as part of our services, but we want to step it up a notch to address the challenges of our clients who are not likely to access drop-ins or food banks by providing warm, nourishing meals.

-The Kitchen Coordinators will work alongside volunteers to help prepare and package 70 healthy meals, four nights per week.
-The meals are then distributed to individuals experiencing chronic homelessness on Ve’ahavta’s MJRH outreach van.
+Kitchen Coordinators work alongside volunteers to help prepare and package 70 healthy meals, four nights per week.
+The meals are distributed to individuals in Toronto experiencing chronic homelessness on our MJRH outreach van.

-Want to know what a day in the Meal Box Kitchen is like?
-Check out this blog post by former summer student Hannah Ziegler to find out!
+If you’re interested in knowing what a day in the Meal Box Kitchen is like, check out this blog post by former summer student Hannah Ziegler to find out!

 Interested in supporting the Meal Box Program?